florianhartung/wasm-for-plugin-systems/work/sections/fundamentals.typ

         // Rust
         (type (result i32) (result i32))
         ```,
-        caption: [WebAssembly functions in its text format for the C and Rust programs]
+        caption: [WebAssembly functions in its text format for the C and Rust programs.]
     ), <fig:comparison-string-c-rust-wat>,
     columns: (1fr, 1fr),
+    caption: flex-caption(
-    caption: [Function signatures in the C and Rust programming languages and their compiled type signatures in the WebAssembly text format after compilation.
+        [Function signatures in the C and Rust programming languages and their compiled type signatures in the WebAssembly text format after compilation.
 Both functions take no arguments and return a string.],
+        [C and Rust functions and their WebAssembly equivalents]
+    ),
+    kind: raw,
     label: <fig:comparison-string-c-rust>,
 )
 // Challenges with Wasm in non-web contexts